-Beer brined chicken marinated with whole garlic cloves and simple spices roasted or grilled for a super juicy chicken recipe with incredible flavor that’s seasoned from the inside out!
+Beer brined chicken marinated with whole garlic cloves and simple spices roasted for a super juicy chicken recipe with incredible flavor that’s seasoned from the inside out!

 You marinate the chicken in a beer brine with an entire bulb of garlic and the result is super juicy chicken with incredible flavor that’s seasoned from the inside out!